(See also Overview of Fractures.)

 Fractures are classified by the number of parts that result; a part is defined as a key anatomic structure that is displaced (> 1 cm) or angulated (> 45°) in relation to its normal anatomic position.
 The 4 key anatomic structures of the proximal humerus are the

-One-part fractures rarely require reduction; most (almost 80%) are treated with immobilization in a sling, sometimes with a swathe (see Figure: Joint immobilization as acute treatment: Some commonly used techniques.), and early range-of-motion exercises, such as Codman exercises (see Figure: Codman exercises.).
-These exercises are particularly useful for the elderly.
+One-part fractures rarely require reduction; most (almost 80%) are treated with immobilization in a sling, sometimes with a swathe (see figure Joint immobilization as acute treatment: Some commonly used techniques), and early range-of-motion exercises, such as Codman exercises.
+These exercises are particularly useful for older adults.
 Because contractures are a risk, early mobilization is desirable, even if alignment is anatomically imperfect.

 Fractures with ≥ 2 parts are immobilized, and patients are referred to an orthopedic surgeon.
 These fractures may require ORIF or placement of a prosthetic joint (shoulder replacement).